mandalorian99/Data-structure-in-ruby/tree/tree.md

 3. creating a tree statically
 4. inserting node into tree
 5. traversing tree
-6. learn all algo to traverse a treed
+6. learn all algo to traverse a tree
+7. Implementation of Binary search tree

 # 1. Implementation of Binary tree
 A Binary tree node can have atmost to child nodes.
 Each node consist of reference of its right child , left child and value.This value could be anything from number, string to a obj.We can visualize a node of a binary tree as a object below .